Computer System Class 11 Notes Computer Science Chapter 1

 Those software which are designed to perform specific task for the end users are called application software like Microsoft word, Microsoft excel etc. There are again two broad categories of application software—

-general purpose and customised application software.
+general purpose and customized application software.

 (A) General Purpose Software : The application software developed for generic applications, to cater to a bigger audience in general are called general purpose software.
 Adobe Photoshop, GIMP, Mozilla web browser, iTunes, etc.